ankit-m/project-surat/README.md

 ### Deploy
     $ npm run build

-bundled app would be in build directory
+Bundled app would be in build directory